canjs/canjs/index.md

 ## can.view `can.view( idOrUrl, data ) -> documentFragment`

-[can.view](http://donejs.com/docs.html#!can.view) is used to easily create HTML with JS templates.
+[can.view](http://donejs.com/docs.html#!can.view) is used to create HTML with JS templates.
 Pass it ...

 - the __id__ of a script tag to use as the content of the template
 - __data__ to pass to the template

-... and it returns the rendered result of the template.
+It returns the rendered result of the template.
 For example, add the following to __todos.html__:

 {% highlight html %}